praal/praal.github.io/_pages/about.md

 ### News
 * **June 2025**: I joined **Microsoft Research Cambridge** as a Research Intern working on LLM reasoning!
+* **Sep 2024**: Our paper "Policy Aggregation" is accepted at NeurIPS.
+* **Sep 2024**: Our paper "Jump Starting Bandits with LLM-generated prior knowledge" is accepted at EMNLP.
+* **May 2024**: Our paper "Remembering to Be Fair: Non-Markovian Fairness in Sequential Decision Making" is accepted at ICML.
+* **Feb 2024**: I joined **Borealis AI** as a Research Intern working on preference simulation using LLMs!

 ### Selected Awards